ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-crud.md

 To facilitate the process, Sequelize Model offers another method to combines the above 2 into a single method.
 - [create](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-create): class-level method to create an object and save the database record.
 This is an asynchronous method, so you will need `await` or promise handling.

-Use `create` to create a new instance and save the record into the database table `Simple_Pokemon`.
+Use `Model#create` static method to create a new instance and save the record into the database table `Simple_Pokemon`.

 ```js
   const pikachu = {